 - Native translators have a much better command of their language.
 With this, they’re more likely to produce high-quality translations and copies that are accurate and free of errors.

-- Native translators are generally more familiar with the culture and context of the target audience, which helps to ensure that the final product will resonate well with them.
+- Native speakers are generally more familiar with the culture and context of the target audience, which helps to ensure that the final product will resonate well with them.

-- A team of native translators and copywriters can help create a more cohesive overall branding strategy, as everyone will be on the same page in terms of messaging and style.
+- A team of native copywriters can help create a more cohesive overall branding strategy, as everyone will be on the same page regarding messaging and style.

 How Can Content Management Systems Help in Multilingual Content Marketing Strategy?